 Proteinuria and Metabolism: The Kidney Connection:

-Proteinuria is closely linked to kidney function, which is influenced by your body’s metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More.
+Proteinuria is closely linked to kidney function, which is influenced by your body’s metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More.
 The kidneys filter waste products from your blood, including excess nitrogenNitrogen is an element that’s all around us!
 It makes up about 78% of the air we breathe.
-But more importantly, nitrogen is a crucial building block for many important molecules in your body. • Other Names: • You might… Read More from protein metabolism.
+But more importantly, nitrogen is a crucial building block for many important molecules in your body. • Other Names: • You might see nitrogen represented by its chemical symbol, “N.” • Sometimes… Read More from protein metabolism.
 However, when the kidneys are damaged, they may not be able to efficiently filter proteins, leading to proteinuria.

 Health Consequences of Proteinuria: